koengit/bluetooth/example/notes.md

     ...
 }
 ```
 Device found is a function reference.
 This function will be called when a device has been found through scanning.
+There are many types which are not properly documented, but the Zephyr examples agreed that these two types indicate a device that can be connected to.
 ```c
 static void device_found(const bt_addr_le_t *addr, s8_t rssi, u8_t type, struct net_buf_simple *ad) {
     ...